ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/documents/document-view.markdown

 3. **Format** content
    * Format - Adjust the document JSON format
    * Toggle collapse - Toggle nested complex properties in the document
-   * Toggle new lines - Toggle between showing the character '/n' or the actuall new lines
+   * Toggle new lines - Toggle between showing the character '/n', or the actual new lines
 <br/>
 4. **Attachments**
    * Add any type of file as an attachment to the document
 {PANEL/}